smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 **2.1 Manual testing mobile**

-To reduce repetition of the desktop results for the mobile testing i have just highlighted the different functionalities that mobile users have.
-However i have carried out all of the exact same manual tests on mobile as i did on the desktop.
+To reduce repetition of the desktop results, for the mobile testing i have just highlighted the different functionalities that mobile users may experience while using the site on a mobile device.
+I have carried out all of the exact same manual tests on mobile devices as i did on the desktop however unless highlighted below, readers of this document can know i experienced the exact same outcomes on mobile devices as i did on desktop.

 Mobile testing was carried out on the following devices:<br>
-1. iPhone 6/7/8
+1. iPhone 6/7/8 (Via Chrome Dev Tools)
-2. iPad
+2. iPad (Via Chrome Dev Tools)
 3. Huawei P20 lite
 4. Huawei P smart
 5. Chuwi h9 pro